-After six weeks in the hospital, we got the news that Dad would be released and that he would go to a rehab center eight miles away.
+After three weeks in the hospital, we got the news that Dad would be released and that he would go to a rehab center eight miles away.
 Mom called me frantic, “He’s so weak, I have no idea how I’ll get your dad into the car to take him to rehab.”

 In my customer service workshops, I improve the customer experience by challenging employees to consider, “What else does my customer need to know?”
 And then meeting that need without the customer having to wonder, fret, or even ask.